ThePeopleAlchemist Edit: HR, Business and retention/choosing an appropriate benchmark for turnover

-Focusing on some magic number, we think that we can understand what is going on under the surface, even though every organisation is different.
+Focusing on some magic numbers, we think that we can understand what is going on under the surface.
+Even though every organization is different.
 And that is the issue.

-The reasons for high or low turnover can be varied and contradictory so, for me, a good employer benchmarks firstly with itself.
-Staff may not leave because there is a very happy working place or maybe because they are complacent,overpaid and unemployable anywhere else.
+The reasons for high or low turnover can be varied and contradictory, so, for me, good employer benchmarks firstly with itself.
+So, for example, staff may not leave because there is a very happy workplace or because they are complacent, overpaid and unemployable anywhere else.

 Or they might leave for reasons unrelated to your company.
 If your people’s practices are in order, you will find the level of attrition that is right for your company, and the people who leave will be the ones you are comfortable replacing.
 You should know the state of play much better than a spreadsheet.
 You should know instinctively whether your turnover percentage is a manifestation of a good work environment or an underlying issue.